trejkev/CERLab_Mecanum_Robot/README.md

 # CERLab_Mecanum_Robot

-Descriptor files for the CERLab Mecanum Robots, see: https://cerlab.ucr.ac.cr/es/node/202
+Simulated version of the CERLab Mecanum Robots, see: https://cerlab.ucr.ac.cr/es/node/202

-The simulated robot looks just like the simulated robot shown in the following image, which is a shell replica of the CERLab Mecanum robots, see the second image for reference.
+The simulated robot looks just like the real robot, see the first and second images, it is a shell replica of the CERLab Mecanum robots, see the third image for reference.

 <p align="center">
   <img src="https://github.com/trejkev/cerlab_mecanum/assets/18760154/af0eebfd-0583-43fe-911a-ac974938921e" width="600" />